Wbarrett1013/Group-5-Project-1/README.md

 Explanation of data model:

-This data model is based on the structure of UGA’s sports teams.
-The sports entity is representative of the UGA athletic aspects within each sport.
-Within each sport, there are teams that classify as a one-to-many non-identifying relationship.
-Each team has a donor, making this a one-to-many non-identifying relationship.
-Every sports team has coaches to guide and train the team to play to the best of their ability.
-This relationship is one-to-many and non-identifying.
-The entity coaches is a one-to-one non-identifying relationship itself.
+Our data model represents the structure of UGA’s sports teams and their key components.
+The Sports entity serves as the foundation, capturing information about each sport's season and duration.
+Within each sport, multiple teams exist, creating a one-to-many relationship between Sports and Teams Each team is associated with a Donor, who provides financial support, and a Coach, who is responsible for training and managing players.

-Each team includes many players who can play for one or multiple teams.
-That identifies as a one-to-many non-identifying relationship.
-Sports need players to be eligible for competition and games to play.
-This creates a one-to-many non-identifying relationship.
-Athletic performance is a one-to-many identifying relationship with the players entity and a one-to-many non-identifying relationship with coaches.

-Athletic performances are recorded for each game played.
-This is a one-to-many non-identifying relationship.
-For every sport, there are multiple games for certain seasons and duration.
-These form a one-to-many non-identifying relationship.
-For every game, tickets are sold to fans and students for specific prices at specific games.

-Every sport there are staff members who help in their roles to support the sports teams.
-This forms a one-to-many non-identifying relationship.
-Each sport has to have facilities to host these games.
-The facilities entity keeps a record of location, capacity, and names.
-Finally, shared facilities is an identified many-to-many relationship between the sports and facilities entity.
-This records the number of usages of facilities by certain sports and the maintenance status.
+Teams are composed of multiple Players, who may participate in more than one team.
+Player performance is tracked through the Athlete Performance entity, which records individual statistics for each game.
+The Games entity stores details such as opponents, dates, locations, and results.
+Since multiple tickets are sold for each game, the Tickets entity tracks ticket prices and types.

+Beyond teams and games, Staff members contribute to the operations of each sport, ensuring smooth coordination.
+Facilities are essential for hosting games and training sessions, and the Facilities entity keeps records of locations and capacities.
+The Shared Facilities entity manages the allocation of venues, forming a many-to-many relationship with sports to track usage and maintenance.

 ![6A544222-9A29-45E3-B6C5-6FC7EEDA86ACImage 3-16-25 at 8 39 PM](https://github.com/user-attachments/assets/b036b55f-60bb-449b-add4-dce10d85133a)